Biodiversity Net Gain Trading Rules: A Guide for Developers Pt.1

 Key Points of BNG Trading Rules

-Like for Like or Trading Up: The rules prioritise replacing lost habitats with similar ones (same type and distinctiveness).
-For example, a loss of medium distinctiveness woodland should be compensated for by creating a new medium distinctiveness woodland or another habitat of higher distinctiveness.
+Like-for-like or Like-for-better: The rules prioritise replacing lost habitats with similar ones (same type and distinctiveness) or with habitats of higher distinctiveness.
+For example, a loss of medium distinctiveness woodland should be compensated for by creating a new medium distinctiveness woodland or a higher distinctiveness habitat with the same module.

-Trading Options Based on Unit Modules: There are three different ‘modules’ of Biodiversity Unit, these are Area Habitat, Hedgerow and Watercourse units.
+Trading within habitat modules: There are three habitat modules: Area, Hedgerow and Watercourse.
 Biodiversity units within each of these groups can only be replaced with units within the same group.
 For instance, lost hedgerow units can be compensated for with similar hedgerows or higher distinctiveness hedgerows, but not area habitat units or watercourse units of any kind.

-Watercourse Compensation: When compensating for list watercourses, the new section should have similar features and functions.
+Watercourse compensation: Watercourses must be replaced with habitats that reflect similar ecological function.
 Replacing a headwater stream with a lowland river wouldn’t be acceptable, for example.

-Woodland Creation Considerations: Creating woodland for BNG shouldn’t come at the expense of existing woodlands.
+Woodland considerations: Woodland creation shouldn’t come at the expense of existing woodlands.
 While woodland creation is encouraged, enhancement of existing woodlands can also be used for compensation.
 For felled woodlands, specific rules apply regarding the baseline habitat and target condition.

 What if Standard Rules Don’t Apply?